Baim Wong

-Muhammad Ibrahim (born 27 April 1981), better known as Baim Wong, is an Indonesian YouTuber and actor.
-He is of mixed ethnic Chinese and Sundanese descent.
+Muhammad Ibrahim, better known as Baim Wong, is an Indonesian YouTuber, actor, writer, entrepreneur, and content creator.
+He is of ethnic Chinese and Sundanese descent.

 Career

-Baim had his first role in a soap opera in 2001, but didn't become serious about acting until 2007.
+Wong had his first role in a soap opera in 2001, but didn't become serious about acting until 2007.
 The first time he played in the soap opera Cinta Hilang Cinta Kembali.
 After that, he played many roles in soap operas.

 Personal life

-Baim was born on 27 April 1981, in Jakarta, the youngest of five children of the couple, businessman Johnny Wong and Kartini Marta Atmadja.
+Wong was born in Jakarta, the youngest of five children of the couple, businessperson Johnny Wong and Kartini Marta Atmadja.

 He married Indonesian model Paula Verhoeven in 2018.